Ila-bura/zero-waste-life/README.md

 ### Recipe Page

-<p>The Recipe page is dedicated to one single recipe, specifically chosen to promote the fight against food waste.
-The list of ingredients and method content was adapted from an original recipe by [Max La Manna](https://www.maxlamanna.com/recipes/carrot-fritters).</p>
+The Recipe page is dedicated to one single recipe, specifically chosen to promote the fight against food waste.
+The list of ingredients and method content was adapted from an original recipe by the vegan food blogger [Max La Manna](https://www.maxlamanna.com/recipes/carrot-fritters).

 <p>The body of the recipe page is horizontally divided into three parts: the ingredients and method columns are separated by an image.</p>